CaselIT/hash-set-map/README.md

 [![Coverage Status](https://coveralls.io/repos/github/CaselIT/hash-set-map/badge.svg?branch=master)](https://coveralls.io/github/CaselIT/hash-set-map?branch=master)

 # hash-set-map
-Extension of `Set` and `Map` classes to proved custom key serialisation function support.
-It also provides the method `toJSON` and a static `fromJSON` to serialize and deserialize them.
+`Set` and `Map` extension to prove a custom key derivation function.
+It also supports JSON serialization and de-serialization

 The original `Set` and `Map` object are not modified, so can still be used.

-This library does not provides pilifills for Set and Map.
+This library does not provides polyfills for Set and Map.

 ## Install
 ```sh
 npm i hash-set-map
 ```
-The current version supports `node v5+`.
-Tested on browsers `Chrome v52+`, `Firefox v48+` and `Edge v38+`.
+The current version supports `node v10+` and modern browsers.

 ## Usage
 * Typescript and es6